pf-logo-en

 Leasehold vs freehold is a common debate, and most people don’t know the difference.
 A leasehold property allows property ownership without land to expats for a limited period, say a 99-year lease.

 Whereas, freehold ownership allows full ownership of land and property to expats.
-There are multiple freehold areas in Dubai, like Al Warsan, Business Bay and Downtown Dubai.
+There are multiple freehold areas in Dubai, like Al Warsan, Business Bay, and Downtown Dubai.

-Explore best properties for sale in Dubai
+Explore the best properties for sale in Dubai

 Off-plan and ready-to-move properties